Kant, History of German Philosophy

 I regularly teach graduate courses on all aspects of Kant's philosophy, and on contemporary appropriations of Kant's thought (particularly in epistemology and philosophy of mind), and am interested in supervising graduate students who work in any area of the history of German thought (classical and contemporary).

-Kant and his German Contemporaries, Corey Dyck & Falk Wunderlich eds. (forthcoming, Cambridge University Press)
+Kant and his German Contemporaries, edited with an introduction by Corey W. Dyck & Falk Wunderlich (Cambridge UP, 2018)